 My sister-in-law Jen and I drove up to Camden on a Friday, so excited about a girl’s weekend away in beautiful Maine, with Ingrid.
 Camden is the idyllic little coastal quaint village of story books.
 A weekend as Ingrid’s houseguest is pretty special.
 Ingrid is an artist who was once a professional baker.
 (Both Jen and I have her paintings hanging on our walls).
 Her house is an antique with an artist’s touch.
 The yard is bursting with flowers and greenery.
 There are strawberries and chickens and dogs bounding around happily.
 Biking, boating, hiking and the farmer’s market are just minutes away….(my kind of heaven)

 Anticipation of the tart started just after we arrived.
 It was late afternoon and Ingrid gave us a quick tour.
 In the kitchen I spotted a rustic-looking flat pastry crust sitting on a piece of parchment paper on the counter.
 I wondered what it was for but never got around to asking.
 Then we talked for a couple of hours on Ingrid’s porch, sipping wine.
 The sun was getting low and we went inside for dinner.
-Ingrid grilled some wild salmon and pulled together a salmon nicoise salad with lentils, asparagus, white and purple potatoes.
-The dinner was amazing.
-From time to time I thought about that crust and wondered what we were in store for.
+Ingrid grilled some wild salmon and pulled together an incredibly delicious salmon Niçoise Salad with lentils, asparagus, white and purple potatoes.
+The whole dinner was amazing and from time to time I thought about that crust and wondered what we were in store for.

 - 1 clove